stenkoff/Rails-Intensive/README.md

-##!Rails
+## !Rails

 !Rails is a model-views-controller (MVC) web application framework written in Ruby and inspired by Ruby on Rails that accepts incoming HTTP requests and generates suitable responses.
 It employs Rack to create a server and utilizes a custom Router to evaluate inbound requests made to the server and map each request to an appropriate controller.
-Within the controller, a series of methods is then applied to the request in order to yield a custom response for each request.
+Within the controllers, several methods methods are applied to the requests in order to yield a custom response for each request.

 The `Router` evaluates incoming requests and directs them to the appropriate controller:
 ```Ruby